Dependent Types and the Art of HTTP Headers

 :

-.
-The "successor" case is more interesting.
+The second case is more interesting.
+If we ask Idris to search for a term, it will return failure.
 I mean, we know how it should go: we'll just be applying Plus2IsEven

 to… well, to whatever the image of k